nicholaishaw/Crowdfunding_ETL/README.md

 # Extract, Transform, and Load Using Python and SQL

 ## Background
-A fictional company has asked me to organize their crowdfunding data.
-The crowdfunding data were previously housed in an excel workbook, but to make the data handling process more efficient and organized, the data needed to be exported to a SQL database.
-To do this, I had to separate the data into four separate dataframes with relational connection to each other.
-These four dataframes were contained in separate tables in the SQL database, and their relationships with each other were illustrated in the entity-relationship diagram.
-I was tasked with extracting the data from a company's csv file into a jupytern notebook, cleaning it, separating the data into four dataframes using python, and then loading the four dataframes into a SQL database.
+For this project, I have been tasked with organizing a company's crowdfunding data—an old Excel file consisting of 1,000 companies and the key details of their crowdfunding events.
+To tackle this, I chose to migrate the data to a SQL database.
+To ensure proper organization within the database, I separated the crowdfunding data into four separate tables.
+The tables included the 'Category' table, a list of every unique campaign category; the 'Subcategory' table, a list of each unique subcategory in the dataframe; the 'Campaign' table, containing crucial campaign details such as IDs, company names, goals, outcomes, and dates; and finally, the 'Contacts' table, which held information for each crowdfunding organization.
+Once the data was organized, I created and assigned a primary key to each table.

+Using Python scripts, I first imported the raw Excel file into a pandas dataframe, then split the data into four pandas dataframes—each representing one of the SQL tables.
+I then used Python code to create and assign primary keys for each table before finally exporting the data to csv files.
+Once the csv files were created, I loaded it into the SQL database and created an entity-relationship diagram to illustrate the relationships between the tables.

 ## Extract, Transform, and Load (ETL) Process